 Despite its close ties with successive US administrations, Israel is only one piece of a much larger jigsaw.
 To put the Palestinian conflict into context, more Muslims have been ruthlessly murdered by the regimes of Saudi Arabia, Egypt and Iran and by Islamic fundamentalist militias than by Israel.
 The ongoing bombardment of Yemen is putting at risk the lives of as many as 20 million Yemenis, while the British RAF trains Royal Saudi Airforce pilots.

 Besides, the Israeli issue has long divided the Jewish community itself.
-Some of Israel’s most outspoken critics such as Norman Finkelstein, Noam Chomsky and Gilad Atzmon are themselves Jews.
+Some of Israel's most outspoken critics such as Norman Finkelstein, Noam Chomsky and Gilad Atzmon are themselves Jews.
 One hundred prominent Jews signed a letter to Guardian defending Chris Williamson, suspended for claiming Labour was too apologetic about antisemitism.
 More perversely, the only associate of Jeremy Corbyn who has ever called into question the scale of the Nazi holocaust is another Islington resident coincidentally of Jewish heritage himself, Paul Eisen, who even more intriguingly is also a close friend saxophonist, Gilad Atzmon.
-A few Labour activists, such as the MP for Derby, Chris Williamson or Edinburgh trade unionist Pete Gregson, may obsess with the Palestinian issue and the pro-Israeli lobby, but they have both vehemently denied hating Jews.
-Indeed a hundred Jewish activists and intellectuals wrote an open letter to Guardian to oppose Chris Williamson’s summary suspension from the Labour Party.
+A few Labour activists, such as the MP for Derby, Chris Williamson or Edinburgh trade unionist Pete Gregson, may obsess with the Palestinian issue and the pro-Israeli lobby, but they have both vehemently denied hating Jews as lifelong opponents of any form of xenophobia.
+Indeed both could be described as xenophiles generally welcoming high levels of immigration.